spring-petclinic/spring-petclinic-rest/readme.md

 ## Publishing a Docker image

 This application uses [Google Jib](https://github.com/GoogleContainerTools/jib) to build an optimized Docker image into the [Docker Hub](https://cloud.docker.com/u/springcommunity/repository/docker/springcommunity/spring-petclinic-rest/) repository.
-The [pom.xml](pom.xml) has been configured to publish the image with a the `springcommunity/spring-petclinic-rest`image name.
+The [pom.xml](pom.xml) has been configured to publish the image with name: `springcommunity/spring-petclinic-rest`

 Command line to run:
 ```sh